Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

     ...
 }
 ```

+> The `asActor` modifier explicitly uses the currently set actor returned by `_getActor()` to call the handler functions, whereas the `asAdmin` modifier uses the default admin actor (`address(this)`).
+In the above setup we only have the admin actor added to the actor tracking but we use the `asActor` address to indicate that these are functions that are expected to be called by any normal user.
+Only target functions expected to be called by privileged users should use the `asAdmin` modifier.

 This helps us get to coverage faster because instead of the fuzzer trying all possible inputs for the `MarketParams` struct, it uses the `marketParams` from the setup to ensure it always targets the correct market.